 The adage “doing more with less” has become par for the course for cardiac implantable electronic device (CIED) clinics.
-Staffing challenges created by the ongoing COVID-19 pandemic, as well as endemic healthcare worker shortages, have made it difficult for clinics to keep up with growing patient populations and transmission volumes.
+Worker shortages and other staffing challenges have made it difficult for clinics to keep up with growing patient populations and transmission volumes.

 It can be a major challenge to determine the optimal staffing structure that keeps costs manageable, while ensuring staff members are fulfilled and productive, not stressed.